rberenguel/bestBefore/README.md

 "12 hours" when it's 11 hours 50 minutes.
 As soon as it goes below 60 minutes it will stop rounding up and show in red, in case you need to extend it.

+> [!IMPORTANT]
-I take no responsibility on any data you might lose by using this extension!
+> I take no responsibility on any data you might lose by using this extension!

+> [!NOTE]
+> Otherwise, I have been using it for many months at work, daily, with no problems.

 ---